Jones, W. T., History of Western Philosophy, Keep Me Company

 This Friday evening a group of maybe twenty folks have assembled at the corner of Berry and Cockrell to proselytize for Christianity; I happened to pass by and jump into live-blogging mode.
 The speakers from the group, some using English and one Spanish, have been speaking into a hand-held microphone and through a portable PA for easily an hour counting.
 They’re passing out pamphlets identifying themselves as The Door Christian Fellowship.

 The pamphlet handed to me says, among other things, “Are your hopes and dreams unraveling?
 Are your finances stretched to the breaking point?
 We Care! and We Can Help!
 Join us for Life-Changing Services.
 Find out why Jesus Is The Answer!”
-It gives an address — 3011 Lackland Rd, Ft Worth, Texas — along with a phone number: (817) 377-1098.
+It gave an address in Texas, along with a phone number.

 “Douglas-uh, maybe you should move out of Texas-uh.”